Snapmaker/Snapmaker-English-Writing-Style-Guide/Snapmaker English Writing Style Guide.md

 Avoid using **shall**, **need**, and **may**.
 Use **must**, **should**, and **can** instead.
 For clarification of these three words, copy and paste the following text where applicable:

 >Throughout this document, **must** denotes a requirement.
 Failure to follow is likely to cause hazards. **Should** denotes strong recommendation.
-Failure to follow is likely to result in unsatisfactory printing results. **Can** demotes general recommendation, which points to resources sites.
+Failure to follow is likely to result in unsatisfactory printing results. **Can** denotes general recommendation, which points to resources sites.

 Note that **should** and **can** carries double meanings. **Should** denotes recommendation, as well as probability.
 Similarly, **can** is used to grant permission, as well as denote possibility.
 For clarity, use **be expected to** instead of **should** to denote probability, and use **be likely to** instead of **can** to denote possibility.
 So, don't say: